 Upon acceptance of an article, authors will be asked to complete a "Journal Publishing Agreement Form" of the Publisher.
 Acceptance of the agreement will ensure the widest possible dissemination of information.
 An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a "Journal Publishing Agreement Form" or a link to the online version of this agreement.

+JAFEB and the Publisher apply the Creative Commons Attribution-Non Commercial 4.0 International (CC BY-NC 4.0) to the works we publish.
 This license was developed to facilitate open access – namely, free immediate access to, and unrestricted reuse of, original works of all types.
 Under this license, authors agree to make articles legally available for reuse, without permission or fees, for virtually any purpose.
 Anyone may copy, distribute or reuse these articles, as long as the author and original source are properly cited.

 2. The Preparation of Manuscripts (Main Document)